Study of time evolution of the bend-over energy in the energetic particle spectrum at a parallel shock: Numerical Results and Comparison with Theories

-From the trajectories of test particle simulations, we calculate particles energy spectra with different time, $t_i=i\Delta t$, with $i$ from $1$ to $10$ and $\Delta t=0.66$ ms. In Figure \ref{fig:flux}, the colored solid lines with diamonds show the particles' energy spectra after the parallel shock acceleration for different time.
-For the simulation results from bottom to top, the time for simulation is increasing, however, the energy spectra from simulation results are multiplied by arbitrary factors for better view.
-Note that we do not show energy spectra with energy less than the initial energy $E_0$ since in reality the background spectrum below $E_0$ is dominant.
-In Figure \ref{fig:flux} we can see, every energy spectrum can be divided into two power law energy ranges with different power indices, especially when particles are accelerated by the shock for a longer time.
-It also can be seen that the bend-over energy $E_b$, at which the spectra would change from one power law range to another, is increasing with the increase of the time of shock acceleration.
+From the trajectories of test particle simulations, we calculate the energy spectra of accelerated particles for different simulation time. \textbf{In Figure \ref{fig:fluxt1} circles show the energy spectra of accelerated particles with different simulation time in the downstream of the shock.
+Note that we do not show the energy spectra with energies lower than the initial energy $E_{in}$, since in reality below $E_{in}$ the background spectrum is dominant.
+Here we show spectra of the acceleration time of $10$, $20$, $55$, ..., $495$ ms. We can see that the energy spectrum hardens and extends to higher energies with increasing of time.
+The spectrum at $t=495$ ms reaches as high as $100$ MeV compared to $\sim 10$ MeV for the case of $t=10$ ms. In addition, the spectra at lower energies show a power-law with a bend-over energy $E_0$.
+As time increased the spectra with power-law do not change significantly with the bend-over energy increased.}